Bli-AIk/Undertale-Changer-Template/PLAN.md

 ---

-[^1]: It will mainly add features such as calculating beats.
+[^1]: Mainly will add functions such as calculating beats.
-[^2]: An additional option will be attempted in settings, allowing the game screen to be set to a low resolution while magnifying the display resolution.
-This is more friendly to computers with lower performance.
+[^2]: Will attempt to add an option in settings that allows the game to set a low resolution while magnifying the display resolution.
+This is more friendly for lower performance computers.
-[^3]: This script will encapsulate all Unity's Debug-related functions for calling within it, and these functions will only execute in the editor.
+[^3]: This script will encapsulate all of Unity’s Debug-related functions for calling, which only execute within the editor.
-[^4]: This scene will list all story contents, consistent with the in-game display method, facilitating quick proofreading.
+[^4]: This scene will list all story content, consistent with the game's display method, making proofreading easier.
-[^5]: This allows for multiple battles and several battles within the game.
+[^5]: Allowing multiple battles and battles within the game.
-[^6]: Localizers can provide preliminary localized support to players by releasing a preview version of CC subtitles during the phase when translation is complete but not yet officially embedded.
+[^6]: Localization personnel can provide players localization support in advance by releasing a preview version of CC subtitles during the phase of completed but not officially embedded translations.